9 Habits to Keep Your Heart Healthy on Dialysis

 When you’re on dialysis, paying close attention to your diet is critical to protecting your overall health.
 After all, you depend on dialysis to do the work your kidneys can't do, to remove excess fluids and toxins from your blood.
 But your heart needs a little help too.

-Want to keep your heart healthy when you’re on dialysis?
+Want to know how to maintain a healthy heart when you’re on dialysis?
 Here are 10 things you can do.

 1. Manage stress in healthy ways.